CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/overview.md

 #### **Virtual Machines**:

-- 2 *Windows Server Datacenter* Virtual machines for webapps, SQl server database, and  Virtual Machine with Hyper-V enabled. machines are created and configured to use. virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.
+- 2 *Windows Server Datacenter* Virtual machines for webapps, SQL server database.
+Virtual Machine with Hyper-V enabled and precreated hyper v guests to migrate to azure. machines are created and configured to use. virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.

   You are recommended to use the same virtual machine throughout the lab for the best experience through out the lab.